randomthought/xmonad-config/README.md

 documented and simple to customize.

 ![Screenshot of xmonad-config](https://raw.githubusercontent.com/randomthought/xmonad-config/master/screenshot.png)
-For source code, or to contribute, see the [xmonad-config project page](http://github.com/vicfryzel/xmonad-config).
+For source code, or to contribute, see the the main project at [xmonad-config project page](http://github.com/vicfryzel/xmonad-config).